 They are a design studio in Edinburgh building websites and brands for modern companies who share their values.

-This agency believes creativity is the key to their customers’ attention.
+This agency with a unique name believes creativity is the key to their customers’ attention.
 That’s why they always try to stretch the limits of what brands think they are capable of.

 DiploStudio is a digital and graphic design agency.